kuang-j-wei/neetcode/notes/dsa-beginners.md

 **Space Complexity**
 The queue can at most grow to the size of the graph (i.e. all nodes are connected to the first node).
 So $O(V) = O(n \cdot m)$

+### DFS vs BFS Best Use Cases
+* DFS
+  * Path finding and maze problems
+  * Memory efficiency is a requirement
+    * It's more efficient than BFS because it only stores the deepest path
+* BFS
+  * Finding shortest path
+  * Traversal requiring level ordering